This surface across which my daily eyes sweep –

 this flatness across which I’m just a flicked photo,

-or recorded in a few scribbled words
+or defined by a few scribbled words

 and shuffled with others into a folder